InnerveSummerOfCode/InnerveSummerOfCode2023/README.md

 ## Guidelines ✅
-- Firstly you will have to register for the program on the given link (https://docs.google.com/forms/d/e/1FAIpQLSdIkA6eotbBwu2SB0x-zDj-5ZtCd3bspMabdpqiVZVkk2WA0w/viewform)<br/>
+- Firstly you will have to register for the program on the given link [Register here](https://docs.google.com/forms/d/e/1FAIpQLSdIkA6eotbBwu2SB0x-zDj-5ZtCd3bspMabdpqiVZVkk2WA0w/viewform)<br/>
 - The repos mentioned above contain a proper explanation in their respective readme files about how to contribute to a particular track.
 Please read them carefully and stick to the same.<br/>
 - You can contribute to more than one repos<br/>
 - Only the final product will be evaluated on the basis of the number of issues solved, the quality and functioning of the code<br/>